 Van Buren County (the “County”) received $7,349,685.00 (half) of the $14,699,370 in ARPA funds in May 2021.
 We expect the other half in May 2022.
 Funds must be obligated by December 31, 2024.
 The Van Buren County Board of Commissioners (“BOC”) formed an ad hoc sub-committee titled ARPA Funding Committee (the “Committee”) to oversee use of the funds.
 As part of the planning process, the Committee is now seeking proposals for projects for which such funds may be used.

-There is no specific timeframe for the committee and BOC’s review and decision regarding any individual proposal.
-The committee and the BOC will communicate results to agencies/organizations as circumstances dictate.
+There is no specific timeframe for the commissioners’ review and decision regarding any individual proposal.
+The County Administrator will communicate results to agencies/organizations as circumstances dictate.

 All proposals must adhere to guidelines governing the use of ARPA funds.
 (U.S. Department of Treasury FAQ’s (PDF)) Specifically, proposals must identify which expenditure category the project falls within and must provide justification.
 The categories are:

 Category 1: Support Public Health Response: Respond to or mitigate the public health emergency with respect to the COVID-19 emergency or its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.

 Category 2: Address Negative Economic Impacts: Respond to economic harms to workers, families, small businesses, impacted industries, and the public sector.